toantranct94/poc/README.md

-# test-api
+# POC

-This project was generated via [init-fastapi](https://github.com/toantranct94/init-fastapi)! :tada:
+This is a POC project with

+- Cache with Redis & RabbitMQ
+- Integrate Elasticsearch, Logstash with SQL Server

 ## License